3timesFaster/Thinkfan_config_yml/README.md

   - hwmon: /sys/devices/platform/thinkpad_hwmon/hwmon7
     indices: [3, 6, 7]
 ```
-*Throgh some trial and error for my laptop the other indicies would keep chaning but 3, 6 and 7 were constant.
+*Through trial and error, I was able to figure out which indices were constant.

 Full example:
 ```